matyssxdxd/chat/README.md

 # Chat in C
-My attempt to make a basic chat trough terminal in C.
+My attempt to make a basic chat through terminal in C.
+(poll() functions for server taken from Beej's)